Levels of AGI for Operationalizing Progress on the Path to AGI: Risk, Autonomy, and Interaction

 \subsection{Capabilities vs. Autonomy}

 While capabilities provide prerequisites for AI risks, AI systems (including AGI systems) do not and will not operate in a vacuum.
 Rather, AI systems are deployed with particular interfaces and used to achieve particular tasks in specific scenarios.
-These contextual attributes (interface, task, scenario, end-user) have substantial bearing on risk profiles.
-AGI capabilities alone do not determine destiny with regards to risk, but must be considered in combination with contextual details.
+These contextual attributes (interface, task, scenario, end-user) have substantial bearing on risk.

 Consider, for instance, the affordances of user interfaces for AGI systems.
 Increasing capabilities unlock new interaction paradigms, but \textit{do not determine them}.
 Rather, system designers and end-users will settle on a mode of human-AI interaction \citep{morris2023design} that balances a variety of considerations, including safety.
 We propose characterizing human-AI interaction paradigms with six \textbf{Levels of Autonomy}, described in Table \ref{tab:table2}.